 Students considering overseas fieldwork, overseas institutional visits or difficult language training should also mention this in their application where possible.

-The full studentship process will be available shortly.
-Successful shortlisted applicants will need to be interviewed at one of the partner institutions and will need to be available the week commencing the 5th March 2018.
-Specific dates and locations by pathway to be confirmed.
+Successful shortlisted applicants will need to be interviewed at one of the partner institutions and will need to be available the week commencing the 4th March 2019.
+Details can be found in the Studentship Process.

 Cross-Council Remit Studentships

 The SWDTP has funding from the ESRC to support a number of cross-council studentships.
 These are studentships that cut across subjects and disciplines and in some cases are also jointly funded.
 All projects under these calls will be interdisciplinary by nature and will include substantive interaction between the relevant scientific areas.
 Information on each call and details of how to apply can be found at: https://www.swdtp.ac.uk/prospectivestudents/cross-council-remit-studentships/